 Protective Behaviours and Mentor Link

 In 2015 Mentor Link obtained training from the Protective Behaviours Consortium in Birmingham.
 As a charity that is dedicated to the wellbeing of children and young people, it was decided to include in our school mentoring programme a training programme for children in schools on Protective Behaviours.
 To date, 213 children in 11 schools across the West Midlands have benefitted from this training.
+We are supported in delivering this training by the Police and Crime Commissioner of West Mercia.

 Protective Behaviours training teaches children about: